 There is a perception that England doesn’t produce naturally gifted players compared with other countries, but I believe we do.
 The problem is that it is often coached out of players at a young age, which is when a player’s development is so crucial.
 Perhaps managers, through fear and mistrust, disregard it, as they have to answer to fans and owners in what is essentially a results-driven business masquerading as an entertainment industry.

 Chris Waddle, John Barnes, Paul Scholes, Paul Gascoigne and Steve Mcmanaman are just a few examples of players in my lifetime who were wonderfully talented footballers but rarely really received the unwavering faith and support of an international manager willing to invest in a team who played the game with instinct.
 Every successful team requires a combination of silk and steel; England seem intent on forging teams of steel and more steel.

 Personally, I wouldn’t have looked any further than Eden Hazard.
 He is the player I want to see on the ball.
 He is the player I would pay to watch.
-His solo goal against Arsenal is my abiding memory so far this season.
+His solo goal against Arsenal is my abiding memory of that season.
 But why does England value a player whose work-rate is incredible over a player whose technique and skill is equally incredible, who consistently wins his teams matches?

 Maybe Gareth Southgate is the man to be brave enough to go against history and nationalistic DNA and embrace the fantasista.
 The kid in me really hopes so.